crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git clone [URL]
 ```
 3. Add the best book you read in 2022 to the `best-books.md` file.
 Use your preferred text editor
-4. Git add, git commit and git push to your fork
+4. Git add, git commit and git push to your fork:
 ```
 git add .
 git commit -m "informative message"